Changsha Huanghua International Airport: Terminal 2

-The inauguration of Terminal 2 was on July 19, 2011.
+The inauguration of Terminal 2 was on 19 July 2011.
 With 212,000 sqm of space, the new terminal is the fifth largest airport terminal in mainland China (after Beijing–Capital, Shanghai–Pudong, Guangzhou, and Shenzhen).
 The 39.9 m tall main building of Terminal 2, being 672 m in length and 168 m in depth, is the largest single steel-truss structure in Hunan.
 The new terminal has 22 bridge gates, to which the longest passenger walking distance is within 300 m.
 With this new facility, the airport can handle 151,000 aircraft movements and another 15.6 million passengers every year.
 The peak hour volume of passengers is 3,940.

 The departure hall has four automatic double-glass-door entrances which are directly facing check-in areas A, B, C, & D respectively.
 Entrances 1-3 are domestic entrances and Entrance 4 is for international, Hong Kong, Macau and Taiwan Departures, which will be checked in at Area D. Area A is the exclusive check-in area for China Southern Airlines.
 Areas B and C are domestic check-in areas for other airlines.
 The terminal has 80 check-in counters and 24 self-checkin kiosks, 24 security checkpoints and more than 6,390 seats.

 The arrival hall is equipped with eight baggage carousels (six at domestic area and two at international area).
 The indoor parking garage P4, which has 693 parking spaces, is on floor B2.
-There are also three outdoor parking areas, P1,2&3, which provide over 1000 parking spaces.
+There are also three outdoor parking areas, P1, 2 and 3, which provide over 1000 parking spaces.